 Huntsman Lake was created in 2007 by the damming of the Meander River for irrigation and power generation.
-Brushy Lagoon is a Family Fishery that is a small shallow and sheltered lagoon within State Forest.
+Brushy Lagoon is a small shallow and sheltered lagoon within conservation area and production forest.
 Four Springs Lake is a trophy fishery providing excellent early and late season angling.